 Looking at the above, we've specified the field we'd like to search for, followed by a colon, followed by what we'd like to search for in this field.
 This will filter out any logs that don't match this pattern.

-You don't actually have to specify a field when running a Lucene query.
-If you just type in what you want to search for (e.g. server.defense.com or "Delete user"), all fields will be searched.
+You don't have to specify a field when running a Lucene query.
+If you type in what you want to search for (e.g. server.defense.com or "Delete user"), all fields will be searched.

 action:"Delete user"